 Updated August 17, 2021.
 We’ve updated this blog to incorporate feedback from all the folks who provided feedback on the term “geriatric millennials."
 We understand the power (and often problematic nature) of labels and have tried to reflect our commitment to inclusion and inclusive language in our update.

 What is a Xennial (or “geriatric millennial”) and why are so many news sites (and Twitter) so hyped up about it?

 In the now-viral article, “Why the Hybrid Workforce of the Future Depends on the ‘Geriatric Millennial,” Erica Dhawan writes:

 “Geriatric millennials are a special micro-generation born in the early 1980s that are comfortable with both analog and digital forms of communication.
 They were the first generation to grow up with technology like a PC in their homes.”

 Reactions to the term “geriatric millennial” have been varied but abundant, to put it lightly.
 From anger to playful acceptance, her essay has triggered a range of emotions, over 15,000 retweets, and a response piece addressing the resulting debate.
 In this blog, we’ve made the decision to use “geriatric millennials” whenever we refer to Erica’s original ideas, but the more inclusive term “Xennials” otherwise.

-In this blog, we’ll take a brief look at the rise of the hybrid workplace and what Erica means when she calls herself a geriatric millennial.
-We’ll also explore the various roles and benefits this unique micro-generation has to offer in a hybrid, multigenerational workplace.
+Below, we’ll take a brief look at the rise of the hybrid workplace and what Erica means when she calls herself a “geriatric millennial”.
+We’ll also explore the various roles and benefits that Xennials have to offer in a hybrid, multigenerational workplace.

 Understanding the rise (and persistence) of the hybrid workplace